 For Example, An account sharing rule can be created based on an account owner or any other criteria such as account type.

 Q #24) What is the use of Custom Settings?
 What are the types of Custom Settings in Salesforce?

-The exposure of custom data settings to the application cache is beneficial due to the efficient access with no need for the cost of the repeated queries to the database.
-This data can be used by SOAP API, validation rule or formula field.
+The exposure of custom data settings to the application cache is beneficial due to the efficient access with no need for the cost of repeated queries to the database.
+This data can be used by SOAP API, validation rule, or formula field.

 The different types of Custom Settings in Salesforce include:

 Q #25) What is the use of the Roll-up Summary Field and where can you use it?

 Answer: Roll-up summary field can display a value in a master record based on the fields comprising the detail record.
 It creates values in related records such as those in the related lists.
 It can only be used in a master-detail relationship.

 For Example, The sum of all invoices can be calculated for all the related custom object records in the accounts invoice-related list.

 Q #26) What is the difference between Page Layout and Record Type?

 Answer: Page Layouts control the layout and organization of fields, buttons, visualforce, custom links, s-controls, and related lists on any object record pages.
 They determine which all fields are visible, read-only, and mandatory.
 You can customize the content of record pages for users with a Page Layout.